wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 1. Install Docker CE for your OS: https://docs.docker.com/engine/installation/
    * Ubuntu installation: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

-2. Make sure you also set all permissions and groups if needed, and logout and log in again.
+2. Make sure you set all permissions and groups as specified in the installation instructions above.
+Log out and log in again.

 ### II.
 Obtain a Docker image